Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Invariants for Evolution Commands

 By Corollary~\ref{P:wlpprop-gen2}, therefore,

 \end{itemize} \end{enumerate} This shows that $I\le |{x'=f\, \&\, G}]I$.
 The remaining proof of $P\leq|\mathsf{Ball}]Q$ is the same as in Example~\ref{ex:ball}.

 \end{example}

 This example shows that one can reason about invariants of evolution commands in a natural mathematical style as it can be found in textbooks on differential equations~\cite{Arnold,Hirsch09,Teschl12}.
 By contrast, $\dL$ relies on syntactic substitution-based reasoning in the term algebra of differential rings~\cite{Platzer12} to check invariants, and complex domain-specific inference rules to manipulate them.
-The following section shows that we can derive semantic variants of the most important $\dL$ inference rules for those who like this style of reasoning.
+The following section shows that we can derive semantic variants of most of the $\dL$ inference rules for those who like this style of reasoning, see~\cite{FosterGMS21} for a complete list.

-Finally, we briefly specialise our approach to $\dL$-invariants, the invariants sets used in dynamical systems theory and those in (semi)group theory.
+Next, we briefly specialise our approach to $\dL$-invariants, the invariants sets used in dynamical systems theory and those in (semi)group theory.
 We assume a setting where global flows exist and indices $U$ can be dropped.